 A sudden life event such as the loss of a job, a medical emergency, or a car accident could drive even high earners into immediate debt.

-So if you don't know how you could handle such an issue, you shouldn't allow yourself to sink into complacency.
+If you don't know how you could handle such an issue, you shouldn't allow yourself to sink into complacency.
 Instead, be vigilant, and start working on building your emergency fund.

 Saving Is Key

 Over a few months, that money will undoubtedly grow.
 And if you're able to pay off debts through your budget using the popular snowball method we've discussed in the past, you'll be able to allocate more money to your savings over time.
+With this money, you can start an emergency fund.

 How Much Money Should Be in an Emergency Fund?